BCG-Development/RS_v1/README.md

 ## Project Structure

-The project is organized into distinct modules for connection handling, insertion, deletion, and logging.
+The project is organized into distinct modules for connection handling, insertion, deletion, searching, and logging.
 The structure promotes code readability, maintainability, and the ease of extending functionality.

 ## Installation